batahualpa11/batahualpa11/README.md

 <!--Intro start-->
 - 🔭 I’m currently volunteering as **IT Support for Queens Public Library.**

-- 🌱 I’m learning more about **Deep Learning, IoT, and PCB Design.**
+- 🌱 I’m learning more about **iOS Development, Artificial Intelligence, and PCB Design.**

 - 🎓 Obtaining a B.A. in Computer Science at **CUNY Hunter College**